OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 Because you can make multiple `messageChild` calls from the host page, but you have only one handler in the dialog box for the `DialogParentMessageReceived` event, the handler must use conditional logic to distinguish different messages.
 You can do this in a way that is precisely parallel to how you would structure conditional messaging when the dialog box is sending a message to the host page as described in [Conditional messaging](#conditional-messaging).

 > [!NOTE]
-> In some situations, the `messageChild` API may not be supported.
+> In some situations, the `messageChild` API, which is a part of the [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md),  may not be supported.
 Some alternative ways for parent to dialog box messaging are described in [Alternative ways of passing messages to a dialog box from its host page](parent-to-dialog.md).

+> [!Important]
+> The [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md) cannot be specified in the `<Requirements>` section of an add-in manifest.
+You will have to check for support for DialogApi 1.2 at runtime using the [isSetSupported]](specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code) method.
+Support for manifest requirements is coming soon.

 ### Closing the dialog box